Ski Resort in Silvretta, Austrian Alps - 200km of Piste (1,400m to 2,900m)

 |74km||Cross Country Pistes|

-The Austrian ski resort of Ischgl is part of the Silvretta ski area and has direct access to 200km of downhill skiing, with 52 individual pistes, served by 42 ski lifts.
-In addition to the skiing in Ischgl itself (200km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Silvretta ski resort of Galtür.
+The Austrian Ski Resort of Ischgl is part of the Silvretta ski area with access to 480km of downhill skiing, with 145 individual pistes, served by 101 ski lifts.
+In addition to the skiing in Ischgl itself (200km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Silvretta ski resorts of Galtür, Kappl and Samnaun.
 Ischgl is directly linked by Ski Lift to the ski areas of Samnaun.